DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Act III Summary.md

 * defeat the druids occupying the Wizard of Wines winery (2,000 XP)
 * retrieve the stolen gem from Yester Hill (2,500 XP)
 * recruit Ezmerelda d’Avenir at the Abbey of St. Markovia (1,250 XP)
-* bargain with Zuleika Toranescu at the Werewolf Den (1,500 XP)
+* bargain with Zuleika Toranescu at the Werewolf Den (2,000 XP)
-* receive Argynvost’s mission at Argynvostholt (2,000 XP)
+* receive Argynvost’s mission at Argynvostholt (2,500 XP)
-* lift Rudolph van Richten’s curse (2,000 XP)
-* put Varushka’s ghost to rest and find her hidden cache in Castle Ravenloft (1,000 XP)
+* put Varushka’s ghost to rest and find her hidden cache in Castle Ravenloft (1,500 XP)
-* return from Castle Ravenloft following the dinner with Strahd (2,500 XP)
+* return from Castle Ravenloft following the dinner with Strahd (3,500 XP)
 * steal Argynvost’s skull from Ravenloft’s **Hall of Bones** (1,000 XP)
 * recover the *Icon of Ravenloft* from Ravenloft’s catacombs (1,000 XP)
 * rescue Emil Toranescu from Ravenloft’s dungeons (1,000 XP)